Need to know

 If a fund consistently has the same rate of complaints, but the industry overall experiences a fall in complaints, then the fund's complaint rating is likely to change for the worse.

 To see how your health insurer stacks up, check our health fund information pages.
-We compare thousands of policies from 36 funds, including:
+We compare thousands of policies from more than 36 insurers, including:

 What do most people complain about?